-The Evaporative System monitor performs a functional check of the EVAPSV in Phase 3 of the evap monitor cruise tests if the 0.040" leak test passes.
-At the end of Phase 2, tank pressure will be in the range of -8 to -5 "H20 and the EVAPSV will be open.
+The Evaporative System monitor performs a functional check of the EVAPSV (VBV) in Phase 3 of the evap monitor cruise test if the 0.040" leak test passes.
+At the end of Phase 2, tank pressure will be in the range of -8 to -4 "H20 and the EVAPSV will be open.
 At the beginning of Phase 3, the EVAPSV is commanded closed and the CVS is commanded open.
-If the EVAPSV fails to close, there will be a rapid pressure loss in the fuel tank.
-If this pressure loss exceeds a calibrated threshold, a P2450 DTC is set.
+When the CVS opens to atmosphere, the tank pressure decay rate is monitored for a calibrated period of time and a slope (rate) calculation is completed.
+The EVAPSV is then commanded open and a similar decay slope calculation is completed.
+The EVAPSV is then commanded open and a similar decay slope calculation is completed.
+A ratio of the two rate slope calculations is performed.
+If the calculated ratio is less than a calibrated value, a P2450 DTC is set.
+A low ratio indicates that the EVAPSV did not transition.
 (Requires 2 or 3 failures in a row during a driving cycle (calibratable)).
 If the fault is present on a second driving cycle, the MIL will be illuminated.

-EVAP Switching Valve (EVAPSV) Monitor Operation: DTC P2450 Monitor execution once per driving cycle Monitor Sequence Runs after evap 0.040" cruise test Sensors/Components OK MAF, IAT, VSS, ECT, CKP, TP, FTP, CPV, CVS Monitoring Duration 30 seconds (see disablement conditions below)
+EVAP Switching Valve (EVAPSV) Monitor Operation: DTC P2450 Monitor execution once per driving cycle Monitor Sequence Runs during Phase 3 of the evap 0.040" cruise test Sensors/Components OK MAF, IAT, VSS, ECT, CKP, TP, FTP, CPV, CVS Monitoring Duration 2 to 3 seconds (see disablement conditions below)